jarviscanada/jarvis_data_eng_zongpeng/core_java/twitter/README.md

 # Introduction
 The function of this app is to post a tweet with coordinates, show a tweet with a certain id, and delete tweets.
 By implementing this app, I am getting more familiar with Maven project structure, DTO, and DAO.
-The algorithm of OAuth 1.0 and the format of tweet objects are learned.
+The concept of OAuth 1.0 protocol and the format of tweet objects are learned.
 Through the arrangement of the project layers, I have a deep understanding in MVC design pattern.
 During the implementation of CLI, I study the basic of Spring framework and am able to implement it.

 # Design Pattern
 ## UML Diagram